JeanTheDreamer/Diagnostic-Tool-for-Assessing-and-Increasing-the-Sustainability-of-Renewable-Energy-Projects/README.md

 For any questions, suggestions, or issues, please contact us through the GitHub issue tracker associated with the repository.

 ## Reading List
+**Users of this tool should refer to the following paper, in which the tool is introduced**:

+- Tian J., Culley S.A., Maier H.R., Zecchin A.C. and Hopeward J. (2024) Diagnostic Approach and Tool for Assessing and Increasing the Sustainability of Renewable Energy Projects.
+Sustainability, 16(24), 10871.
+DOI: 10.3390/su162410871

 - Is renewable energy sustainable?
 Potential relationships between renewable energy production and the Sustainable Development Goals: https://www.nature.com/articles/s44168-024-00120-6
-- **Users of this tool should refer to the following paper, in which the tool is introduced**:

-Tian J., Culley S.A., Maier H.R., Zecchin A.C. and Hopeward J. (2024) Diagnostic Approach and Tool for Assessing and Increasing the Sustainability of Renewable Energy Projects.
-Sustainability, 16(24), 10871.
-DOI: 10.3390/su162410871"